New Year - New You! Register by January 16 to start the semester off right!

 Associate in Arts Degree

 The Associate in Arts Degree in Liberal Arts offers the equivalent of the first two years in a four-year baccalaureate program.
 (It is recommended that students identify the college to which they plan to transfer as soon as possible.)
 A faculty advisor works with each student to design the program that best meets the student's future plans.
 Students selecting the Liberal Arts degree should be dedicated to a major in one of the Liberal Arts disciplines.
-The program requires 64 credits of associate degree level coursework in not only a coherent and substantive balance of English, mathematics, the sciences, the arts and humanities, and the social sciences, but also a major consisting of a minimum of 32 credit in specialty courses.
 Initial design will be declared at entrance admission interview with program director; ongoing assessment and revision of the design will be encouraged.

 Requirements of the four-year college to which students plan to transfer will guide some of their selections; the future plans and areas of interest of each student will also contribute to each student's program design.